A Confidence Machine for Sparse High-Order Interaction Model: Introduction

-In CP, although the coverage property is satisfied even when the model is misspecified, it is better to use sufficiently complex models for complex data because this enables us to obtain a more compact confidence set (i.e., shorter confidence intervals).
+In CP, although the coverage property is satisfied even when the model is misspecified, it is better to use sufficiently complex models for complex data because this enables us to obtain a more compact confidence set (\ie, shorter confidence intervals).
 Furthermore, it is important to note that the confidence set obtained by a full-CP is more compact than that obtained by a split-CP because only a part of instances in the available dataset is used for constructing the confidence set in split-CP.
 This means that it is valuable to construct a full-CP algorithm for sufficiently complex models.

-In this paper, we considered the \emph{sparse high-order interaction model (SHIM)} which is complex but interpretable, and proposed a \emph{homotopy-mining} method to efficiently compute the \emph{full-CP} set.
+In this paper, we considered the \emph{sparse high-order interaction model (SHIM)} which can represent complex nonlinear relationship, and proposed a \emph{homotopy-mining} method to efficiently compute the \emph{full-CP} set.
 We call the resulting machine as \emph{SHIM confidence machine}.
-SHIM represents the model as a weighted sum of conjunction rules that are highly interpretable as well as accurate decision sets \cite{das2019interpretable,lakkaraju2016interpretable}.
+SHIM is formulated as a weighted sum of conjunction rules that are highly interpretable as well as accurate decision sets \cite{das2019interpretable,lakkaraju2016interpretable}.
 SHIM can capture the combinatorial interactions of multiple factors, which can prove to be beneficial for deciphering complex data.
 A conjunction rule of a SHIM looks like \(I(-1.5 \leq x_1 \leq 2.3)\wedge I(x_3 \geq 20.0)\wedge I(x_5 \leq 7.5) \), where $I(\cdot)$ refers to the indicator function.
-An intuitive illustration of a SHIM is shown in Fig.~\ref{fig1}A.
+An intuitive illustration of a SHIM is shown in \figurename~\ref{fig1}A. \phantom{haha}

+\textbf{Contribution:} Our main contribution in this paper is to develop an efficient algorithm to conduct \emph{exact full-CP} for SHIM which can capture complex structures in the data by considering high-order interaction features.
+The exact full-CP for complex black box models such as RF and NN are intractable and an efficient computational method does not exist.
+For such black box models only split-CP has been possible.
+As of today, an efficient exact full-CP is possible only for simple regression models such as LASSO, ridge regression, and ordinary least square regression.
+The proposed method adds SHIM to that list.
+To the best of our knowledge, this is also the first attempt to construct a conformal prediction set in the context of pattern mining model which is fitted with branch and bound approach.
+We also extended our framework to the elastic net and provided an algorithm to compute the exact full-CP set efficiently.